Eleftherios Venizelos: Dispute over Greece's role in World War I

-With the outbreak of World War I and the Austro-Hungarian invasion in Serbia, a major issue started regarding the participation or not of Greece and Bulgaria in the war.
-Greece had an active treaty with Serbia which was the treaty activated in the 1913 Bulgarian attack that caused the Second Balkan War.
-That treaty was envisaged in a purely Balkan context, and was thus invalid against Austria-Hungary, as was supported by Constantine and his advisors.
+With the outbreak of World War I and the Austro-Hungarian invasion of Serbia, a major issue started regarding the participation of Greece and Bulgaria in the war.
+Greece had an active treaty with Serbia, which was the treaty activated in the 1913 Bulgarian attack that caused the Second Balkan War.
+That treaty was envisaged in a purely Balkan context and was thus invalid against Austria-Hungary, as was supported by Constantine and his advisors.

 The situation changed when the Allies, in an attempt to help Serbia, offered Bulgaria the Monastir–Ochrid area of Serbia and the Greek Eastern Macedonia (the Kavala and Drama areas) if she joined the Entente.
 Venizelos, having received assurances over Asia Minor if the Greeks participated in the alliance, agreed to cede the area to Bulgaria.

 But Constantine's anti-Bulgarism made such a transaction impossible.
-Constantine refused to go to war under such conditions and the men parted.
-As a consequence Bulgaria joined the Central Powers and invaded Serbia, an event leading to Serbia's final collapse.
+Constantine refused to go to war under such conditions, and the men parted.
+As a consequence, Bulgaria joined the Central Powers and invaded Serbia, an event that led to Serbia's final collapse.
 Greece remained neutral.
-Venizelos supported an alliance with the Entente, not only believing that Britain and France would win, but also that it was the only choice for Greece, because the combination of the strong Anglo-French naval control over the Mediterranean and the geographical distribution of the Greek population, could have ill effects in the case of a naval blockade, as he characteristically remarked:
+Venizelos supported an alliance with the Entente, not only believing that Britain and France would win but also that it was the only choice for Greece because the combination of the strong Anglo-French naval control over the Mediterranean and the geographical distribution of the Greek population to the coast, could have ill effects in the case of a naval blockade, as he characteristically remarked:

 On the other hand, Constantine favored the Central Powers and wanted Greece to remain neutral.
 He was influenced both by his belief in the military superiority of Germany and also by his German wife, Queen Sophia, and his pro-German court.
 He therefore strove to secure a neutrality, which would be favorable to Germany and Austria.

-In 1915, Winston Churchill (then First Lord of the Admiralty) suggested to Greece to take action in Dardanelles on behalf of the allies.
+In 1915, Winston Churchill (then First Lord of the Admiralty) suggested that Greece take action in Dardanelles on behalf of the allies.
 Venizelos saw this as an opportunity to bring the country on the side of the Entente in the conflict.
-However the King and the Hellenic Army General Staff disagreed and Venizelos submitted his resignation on 21 February 1915.
+However, the King and the Hellenic Army General Staff disagreed and Venizelos submitted his resignation on 21 February 1915.
 Venizelos' party won the elections and formed a new government.